-Edelweiss users will see that there is a DRC and an audio review copy available for a title, like so:
+Edelweiss users will know that a title has an audio review copy available by the “audio” / “speaker” icon:

-The process on your end is very similar to the DRC upload process you’re used to.
+The audio review copy upload process is very similar to the DRC upload process that you’re used to.
 Here’s how:

-See detailed instructions here about uploading a DRC.
+See detailed instructions here on how to upload a DRC.

 The top line is the audio review copy.
-Audio review copies do not have DRM, and so will not expire.
-Clicking in to edit either line item will bring you to the same title editing page, where you can set the active/inactive status of each format as you please:
+Audio review copies do not have DRM, so they won’t expire.
+Clicking the pencil / edit icon on either listing will bring you to the same title editing page, where you can set the active/inactive status of each format as you please:

-The bottom option in the image above is the audio review copy.
+The bottom Status: option in the image above is for the audio review copy.
 You can turn on only the DRC, only the audio, or both.

-Your approval and auto-approving process is exactly the same.
+Your approval and auto-approving process is exactly the same as it is for DRCs.
 The reader will receive access to any available files if approved.
-The only real difference in the process is the extra step of importing your audio zip file.
+The only real difference in the entire process is the extra step of importing your audio review copy’s zip file.